Kevinrispoli/Kevinrispoli.github.io/projects/project-1.md

  Jekyl
 ---

- *_A project using responsive web design to show the use of HTML and CSS using Markdown with Jekyl to display._*
- [Preview Rendered Code Project 1 at this Location] (https://htmlpreview.github.io/?https://github.com/Kevinrispoli/Kevinrispoli.github.io/blob/master/images/            index.html).
+ __A project using responsive web design to show the use of HTML and CSS using Markdown with Jekyl to display__ [Preview Rendered Code Project 1 at this Location] (https://htmlpreview.github.io/?https://github.com/Kevinrispoli/Kevinrispoli.github.io/blob/master/images/            index.html).
  {% highlight html %}
  <!DOCTYPE html>